Hridesh-Srivastava/AgroSmart-AI/README.md

 Contributions are welcome!
 Please feel free to submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for more details.